Lichapa/tic-tac-toe/README.md

 ## Getting Started

-To play this game you have to follow the link below to play online.
+** You can play this game online by openig the followin link **

 -[Play Here](https://repl.it/@MphatsoLichapa/tic-tac-toe#.replit)
+-Once you are onsite, click run button to start the game

 ### Game instruction